cloudsen12PLUS/cloudsen12PLUS.github.io/_data/content/single/home.md

     title: About us
     description:
     text: >-
-     The CloudSEN12 project originated in Peru, backed by the National University of San Marcos in Peru and the University of Valencia in Spain.
-It arose from the need to address the challenge of working with images contaminated by clouds in the Peruvian Andes, where cloud detection algorithms perform poorly.
-Without suitable datasets for this region, we decided to create CloudSEN12, a global dataset with manual labels, carefully selecting satellite images in previously overlooked areas.
+     The CloudSEN12 project originated in Peru, supported by the National University of San Marcos in Peru and the University of Valencia in Spain.
+It stemmed from the necessity to tackle the challenge of working with images contaminated by clouds in the Peruvian Andes, where cloud detection algorithms perform poorly.
+Due to the absence of suitable datasets for this region, we decided to create CloudSEN12, a global dataset with manual labels, carefully selecting satellite images from previously overlooked areas.
 After the dataset's release and receiving valuable feedback, the team was motivated to improve further, leading to CloudSEN12+, where with the acquired knowledge, we refined the dataset to ensure maximum trustworthiness.

       **Our motivation:**